DV

 Quick verdict

-EPRT (Essential Properties Realty Trust) and O (Realty Income Corporation) are both dividend ETFs, but they take different approaches.
+EPRT (Essential Properties Realty Trust) and O (Realty Income Corporation) are both dividend-paying real estate investment trusts (REITs), but they take different approaches.

 Deep dive